 Step 3: Add the flour and salt to the stand mixer.
 Mix on low and gradually increase to medium speed.

-Every gluten free flour blend will be different due to their grain-to-starch ratio.
+Every gluten free flour blend will be different due to its grain-to-starch ratio.
 Always use your best judgment and add more flour if your dough is wet and hard to shape.

 Step 7: Use a whisk to mix the remaining egg in a small dish.
 Use a pastry brush to brush each roll with the egg wash.

-Step 8: The original recipe used rolled oats for the topping.
+Step 8: The original recipe called for rolled oats in the topping.
 I would recommend using sesame seeds instead.
-The rolled oats were a little crunchy, taking a little away from the rolls.
+The rolled oats were slightly crunchy, taking away from the rolls.
 If you do use rolled oats, use certified gluten free oats only.

 Step 9: Bake the honey rolls at 350º F for 20-25 minutes.
 The final baking time will vary depending on the size of the rolls you make.

-Step 10: Move the rolls to a cooling rack and allow them to cool a little before serving.
+Step 10: Transfer the rolls to a cooling rack and let cool slightly before serving.

 Slider Filling Ideas: